gitobsidiantutorial/obsidian-tabs/README.md

 - The focused tab doesn't appear in the tab overview, hence the underlining workaround to clarify its relative position.

-- When in side-by-side view, focusing on the side tab shrinks the tabbed views.
+- When in side-by-side view, focusing on the side tab shrinks the tabbed pane.
 This issue cannot be fixed purely with css, unfortunately.

 - Multiple tab views side by side is possible, but not very useful due to the auto-collapsing behaviour described above